 c) The working colour space must be sRGB.

 d) Images entered with an incorrect working colour space might not project acceptably and it is the entrant’s responsibility to calibrate their monitors and upload images correctly.
 If the image colour space is incorrect any resulting colour changes are not the responsibility of Competition Secretary or Projectionist.

 Advice on resizing an image may be found in the Members area of the website and help is also available from other members of the club.

 4) All images are to be uploaded to the appropriate PDI Upload site (details of which will be provided prior to the competition).
 When uploading it is the responsibility of the entrant to ensure the title of each image is correct.
 Do not assume the Upload system will guess the correct title from the filename.

 5) Entries must be submitted at least 14 days prior to the competition date as shown in the Club programme.

 6) Images will be presented to the Judge in random order within each class.
 The Judge will award a mark out of 10 to each image including half marks.
 Certificates of Merit will be awarded to images gaining 9 or more points.

 8) The PDI of the Year competition is open to entrants from all classes.
 Each will submit two images which have been previously submitted in earlier PDI competitions for the season in question.
 These images do not have to have been awarded a credit score.
 Marks are not awarded in this competition.
-The judge will select 1st, 2nd and 3rd places and may award certificates of merit if felt appropriate.
+The judge will select 1st, 2nd and 3rd places.
 The Waddington Cup will be awarded to the entrant in 1st place.

 Digital Upload Site